A dependent theory with few indiscernibles: Introduction

-In the summer of 2008, Saharon Shelah announced in a talk in Rutgers that he had proved some very important results in dependent (NIP) theories.
-One of these was the existence of indiscernible, an old conjuncture of his.
-Here is the definition: \begin{defn} Let $T$ be a theory.
-For a cardinal $\kappa$, $n\leq\omega$ and an ordinal $\delta$, $\kappa\to\left(\delta\right)_{T,n}$ means: for every set $A\subseteq\C^{n}$ of size $\kappa$, there is a non-constant sequence of elements of $A$ of length $\delta$ which is indiscernible. \end{defn} In stable theories, it is known that for any $\lambda$ satisfying $\lambda=\lambda^{\left|T\right|},$ $\lambda^{+}\to\left(\lambda^{+}\right)_{T,n}$ (proved by Shelah in \cite{Sh:c}, and follows from local character of non-forking).
-The first claim of such nature was proved by Morley in \cite{Mo65} for $\omega$-stable theories.
-Later, in \cite{Sh863}, Shelah proved: \begin{fact} If $T$ is strongly dependent \footnote{For more on strongly dependent theories, see Section \ref{sec:comments}. }, then for all $\lambda\geq\left|T\right|$, $\beth_{\left|T\right|^{+}}\left(\lambda\right)\to\left(\lambda^{+}\right)_{T,n}$ for all $n<\omega$. \end{fact} This definition was suggested by Grossberg and Shelah and appears in \cite[pg.
-208, Definition 3.1(2)]{sh:d}, in a slightly different form \footnote{The definition there is: $\kappa\to\left(\delta\right)_{n,T}$ if and only if for each sequence of length $\kappa$ (of $n$-tuples), there is an indiscernible sub-sequence of length $\delta$.
+Sometimes, however, we want a stronger result.
+For instance we may want that given any set of elements, there is an indiscernible sequence in it.
+This gives rise to the following definition: \begin{defn} Let $T$ be a complete first order theory, and let $\C$ be a monster model of $T$ (i.e., a very big saturated model).
+For a cardinal $\kappa$, $n\leq\omega$ and an ordinal $\delta$, the notation $\kappa\to\left(\delta\right)_{T,n}$ means: \begin{itemize} \item [$\star$]For every set $A\subseteq\C^{n}$ of size $\kappa$, there is a non-constant sequence of elements of $A$ of length $\delta$ which is indiscernible. \end{itemize} \end{defn} This definition was suggested by Grossberg and Shelah in \cite[pg.
+208, Definition 3.1(2)]{sh:d} with a slightly different form \footnote{The definition there is: $\kappa\to\left(\delta\right)_{T,n}$ if and only if for each sequence of length $\kappa$ (of $n$-tuples), there is an indiscernible sub-sequence of length $\delta$.
 For us there is no difference because we are dealing with examples where $\kappa\not\to\left(\mu\right)_{T,n}$.
-It is also not hard to see that when $\delta$ is a cardinal these two definitions are equivalent. }.
-There it is also proved that such a theorem does not hold for simple unstable theories in general.
-So the natural generalization is to NIP theories, and indeed it is conjectured already in \cite[pg.
-209, Conjecture 3.3]{sh:d}.
+It is also not hard to see that when $\delta$ is an infinite cardinal these two definitions are equivalent. }.

+As we remarked above, the mere existence of indiscernibles as in Fact \ref{fac:indiscernibles exist} follows from Ramsey.
+It is therefore no surprise that if a cardinal $\lambda$ enjoys a Ramsey-like property, then for any countable theory $T$ we would have $\lambda\to\left(\omega\right)_{T,n}$.